 Birth injuries affecting the head and brain are very often preventable.
 Doctors should be familiar with the tools needed to safely deliver babies.
 Those families who have a child that suffered fatal brain injuries or suffers from the ongoing symptoms of a brain-related birth injury should consult with an experienced Illinois medical malpractice attorney to discuss their situation.

-Typically, facial nerve injuries are the result of a forceps-assisted delivery or unusual fetal positioning before birth.
-These injuries generally heal within a few months after birth.
+Typically, injuries to the facial nerves occur during a forceps-assisted delivery or in births involving unusual fetal positioning.
+These injuries generally heal on their own, within a few months after birth.

-The brachial plexus is a large group of nerves between the neck and shoulders.
-If a baby’s arm is stretched during a difficult delivery, these nerves can sustain severe, permanent damage, resulting in paralysis in part of the baby’s arm or hand.
+The brachial plexus is a large group of nerves, located between the neck and shoulders.
+If a newborn’s arm is stretched during the delivery process, the brachial plexus can sustain severe damage, resulting in weakness or even permanent paralysis of a child’s arm or hand.

 While rare, it is possible for the spinal cord to become overstretched during delivery, leading to permanent paralysis below the point of injury.

-The phrenic nerve is the nerve leading into the diaphragm.
-When this nerve is damaged, babies may have a hard time breathing, and may require mechanical assistance after birth.
+The phrenic nerve is the nerve leading into the diaphragm, which is the major respiratory muscle.
+When the phrenic nerve is damaged, babies often have difficulty breathing, and may require mechanical assistance after birth.

 Shoulder dystocia occurs when one or both of a baby’s shoulders get stuck inside the mother’s pelvis during birth.
-Shoulder dystocia is a common cause of birth injury, and can result in damage to both mother and child.
+Shoulder dystocia is a common cause of birth injury and can result in serious injury to both mother and child.

 Nerve injuries vary in seriousness, as well as the part of the body that is affected.
 Often, these birth injuries can result in lifelong symptoms, including muscle weakness and paralysis.
 Parents of children with Erb palsy, Klumpke palsy or any other nerve-related injury should consider reaching out to a dedicated Chicago personal injury law firm for immediate assistance.
 Most nerve-related birth injuries can be prevented when doctors exercise reasonable care and sound judgment throughout the delivery process.

-While there are some cases of perinatal asphyxiation that are not caused by medical negligence, most cases are preventable.
-Families with children who have been born with cerebral palsy or otherwise suffered from perinatal asphyxiation should reach out to an Illinois injury lawyer to determine what remedies may be available.
+As is the case with most birth injuries, cerebral palsy is often preventable.
+Parents of children born with cerebral palsy or otherwise suffered from perinatal asphyxiation should reach out to an Illinois medical malpractice lawyer to determine what remedies may be available.

-If you or your child has recently suffered through a traumatic birth, and experienced serious injury as a result, contact the Chicago birth injury lawyers at Briskman Briskman & Greenberg for immediate assistance.
-Our attorneys represent families that have been forever changed by acts of medical malpractice.
-The skilled attorneys at our firm have over 30 years of experience advocating on behalf of Chicago families, and we know what it takes to succeed on our clients’ behalf.
-From the moment you invite us to work on your case, we diligently investigate your claim, seeking to uncover all potentially liable parties and theories of liability.
-All cases are handled on a contingency basis, which means that we will only accept payment if we are successful in getting compensation for you or your family.
+If your child suffered through a traumatic birth, and experienced a serious injury, as a result, contact the Chicago birth injury lawyers at Briskman Briskman & Greenberg.
+Our experienced attorneys represent families that have been forever changed by negligent acts of medical providers.
+We have over 30 years of experience advocating on behalf of Chicago families, and we know what it takes to succeed on our clients’ behalf.
+From the moment you allow our firm to work on your case, we investigate your claim, seeking to uncover all potentially liable parties and theories of liability so you can obtain the compensation you and your family deserve.
+As a part of the Briskman Guarantee, we handle all cases on a contingency basis, meaning we will only accept payment if we can help your family obtain compensation for your child’s injuries.
 To learn more, call 1-877-595-4878 to schedule a free consultation today.

 All calls are answered 24/7.
 Se habla español.